mbernwieser/autodarts-caller/README.md

 ## Running
 1. Start `autodarts` (if not already running):
     - `autodarts`
-1. Run `autodarts-caller` (maybe in a second terminal window/tab):
+1. Run `autodarts-caller` install-script (maybe in a second terminal window/tab):
     - `./install_and_run_autodarts_caller.sh`
+    - if everything's working you should see some log-output but no errors
-1. After the first successful run you can also start/stop the autodarts-caller with:
+1. **After the first successful run you can start/stop the autodarts-caller with:**
     - `sudo docker start autodarts-caller`
     - `sudo docker stop autodarts-caller`
 1. Open a browser and go to: `<ip-of-your-raspberry-pi>:8080`